ddsky/api-league-clients/javascript/docs/TextApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.TextApi();
-let text = On 5th or April, 2035 there will be flying cars - 2023-02-12.; // String | The text from which dates should be extracted. apiInstance.extractDates(text, (error, data, response) => {
+let text = "On 5th or April, 2035 there will be flying cars - 2023-02-12."; // String | The text from which dates should be extracted. apiInstance.extractDates(text, (error, data, response) => {
   if (error) {
     console.error(error);